JacobA-kline/backend-developer-task/README.md

 # Flask API for Superheroes

-This API allows users to create, read, list, and delete  superheroes using a Flask server and a PostgreSQL database.
+This API allows users to create, read, list, and delete  superheroes using a Flask server and a PostgresSQL database.

 ## Requirements

 * Python 3.6 or higher
 * Flask
 * Flask-SQLAlchemy
-* PostgreSQL
+* PostgresSQL
 * Docker

 ## Endpoints